Read on for a tasty gluten free chicken wings recipe featuring almond meal and seasoning.

 I have searched high and low and have yet to find good quality prepared gluten free wings.
 Most times they will be breaded with wheat, or they will be loaded with a ton of sugar and other sweeteners.
 Other times they will have a ton of processed ingredients that I cannot pronounce and need to Google to find out what they actually are.

-So I started looking at different chicken gluten free recipes and also found a lot of them contained too much sugar for my taste.
+So I started looking at different chicken gluten free, dairy free recipes and also found a lot of them contained too much sugar for my taste.
 I understand wanting something sweet but sometimes it is overkill.
 That’s why in this recipe I have crafted more of a savory flavor.

 Are Any Chicken Wings Gluten-Free?